TrisPatt/heritage-housing-predictive-analytics/README.md

 Client’s Perspective:<br>
 * As a user, I want the dashboard to be intuitive and easy to navigate, so that I can use it without technical expertise.
+* As a user, I want to view a project summary that outlines the project’s purpose, dataset, and business requirements, so that I can quickly understand the scope and goals at a glance.
+* As a user, I want to review the project hypotheses and their validations, so that I can assess what the project aimed to achieve and evaluate its success.
 * As a user, I want to explore visualizations of how house attributes affect sale price, so that I can make data-driven decisions about property improvements *(Business Requirement 1)*.
 * As a user, I want to input house attributes into the dashboard and receive sale price predictions, so that I can evaluate potential future investments in Ames, Iowa *(business Requirement 2)*.
 * As a user, I want the dashboard to provide an overview of the model performance and see statistics related to the model.